Altinn/altinn-studio-docs/content/altinn-studio/guides/maskinporten-app-integration/_index.en.md

 services.AddMaskinportenHttpClient<SettingsJwkClientDefinition, AppClient>(config.GetSection("MaskinportenSettings"));
 ```

-Then, we need to add the Azure Key Vault configuration provider to our host.
+Then we need to add the Azure Key Vault configuration provider to our host.
 Start by adding these package references:

 {{< highlight csproj "linenos=false" >}}
         <PackageReference Include="Azure.Extensions.AspNetCore.Configuration.Secrets" Version="1.3.1" />